juanuys/juanuys.github.io/_posts/2020-10-28-development-practice-retrospective.md

 This is still something I'm thinking about.
 I'm almost certainly already half-way down that list (i.e. I'm appreciating games more as I learn about the disciplines, and I'm making games for fun anyway.)

-There might be an opportunity in November 2020 to work on gamifying a VR night club experience, which brings me closer to the 3rd point on that list.
+There might be an opportunity in November 2020 to work on gamifying a VR (virtual reality) night club experience, which brings me closer to the 3rd point on that list.

 As for the studio, I'll make a bunch of little unsuccessful games before I hit on the "big one".